 Google has released a new version of their Google Translate app for their Android platform, and as well as a range of bug fixes, the new version of Google Translate for Android also comes with some interesting new features.

-One of the main new features in Google Translate for Android is image translation, you can now take a picture with your devices camera and it will translate the text, this feature only works with devices running Android 2.3 Gingerbread and above.
+One of the main new features in Google Translate for Android is image translation.
+You can now take a picture with your device’s camera, and it will translate the text.
+This feature only works with devices running Android 2.3 Gingerbread and above.
+This is particularly useful for travelers who encounter signs, menus, or other written content in foreign languages.
+Instead of manually typing out the text, users can simply snap a photo and get an instant translation, making the process much more efficient and user-friendly.

-You can see a list the new feature in Google Translate for Android below.
+You can see a list of the new features in Google Translate for Android below.

 Use camera to take a picture and brush text to translate (available on Android 2.3 and above).